Lamentations 2

 16

-Snarling and gnashing their teeth,
+Snarling and growling[37] through teeth,

 all your enemies

-gape their mouths at you, saying
+gape their mouths at you, boasting

 "We have devoured her!